open5e/open5e/source/classes/sorcerer.rst

 Cantrips
 ^^^^^^^^

-At 1st level, you know four cantrips of your choice from the sorcerer spell list.
+At 1st level, you know four cantrips of your choice from the :ref:`srd:sorcerer-spells` list.
 You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.